benjiallen/pyscript-playground/accessibility-decisions.md

 * pyscript loading overlay
   * It would be nice to update the screen reader on the loading status
+  * Make sure focus is in the right place after the overlay closes
 * Getting searches into browser history so the back button works again
 * Validation and error prevention